Get started quickly?

 - idemeum desktop application communicates with the idemeum tenant that it is registered with, submits the badge number for user look up, and conducts the entitlement check to see if the user has permission to access workstation.

 - idemeum cloud connects to user source to validate the badge number and look up user corporate email address that will be used to login into a domain environment (can be local directory or external user source).

-- Once the user email is found, it is passed back to idemeum desktop application that in turn generates virtual smart card for the user and uses that smart card to log the user into a domain-joined workstation.
+- Once the user email is found, it is passed back to idemeum desktop application that in turn will log the user into a domain-joined workstation.